On July 29, 2016, Donald Trump addressed a rally in Denver, Colorado:

 That’s the new American Dream when you live in Trumpland: to be assured that the massive shakedown of the republic is Made in the USA.
 As for the national values of life, liberty, and the pursuit of happiness – we Americans will still fight for that, but it would be nice to know under whose auspices.
 To get an answer to the question of who “these people” are.

 Some US officials have tried, in vain, to investigate that for months.
-In August, Senate Minority Leader Harry Reid the FBI to investigate “the threat of the Russian government tampering in our presidential election” to the point where they may “falsify official election results.”
+In August, Senate Minority Leader Harry Reid asked the FBI to investigate “the threat of the Russian government tampering in our presidential election” to the point where they may “falsify official election results.”
 Reid’s request followed a proclamation by Michael Morrell, the former Acting Central Intelligence Agency director, that Trump was an “unwitting agent” of the Kremlin.

-The FBI responded not by revealing information about Trump’s Russia connections to the public, as Reid had requested, but by creating a fabricated scandal about Clinton, falsely claiming that an investigation into her emails had been launched and led to new revelations, which In response to the FBI’s behavior, Reid director James Comey of violating the Hatch Act and noted that the FBI “possesses explosive information about close ties and coordination between Donald Trump, his top advisors, and the Russian government – a foreign interest openly hostile to the United States, which Trump praises at every opportunity.”
+The FBI responded not by revealing information about Trump’s Russia connections to the public, as Reid had requested, but by creating a fabricated scandal about Clinton, falsely claiming that an investigation into her emails had been launched and led to new revelations, which it had not.
+In response to the FBI’s behavior, Reid accused director James Comey of violating the Hatch Act and noted that the FBI “possesses explosive information about close ties and coordination between Donald Trump, his top advisors, and the Russian government – a foreign interest openly hostile to the United States, which Trump praises at every opportunity.”

 Reid noted yet again that the public has the right to know that information.
 But despite his pleas, few in our government or our press made the effort to obtain and share it.